j4velin/FingerprintDoorbell/README.md

 - enabled ethernet connection (DHCP)
 - disabled breathing LED when idle
 - disabled external ringer signal (the pin is used in the ETH connection)
+- use GPIO14 as input for the doorbell ring event (for a dedicated button to just ring)

 ## Wiring

 ![Wiring](images/wiring.png)

+For the external ringer button I used:
+L1 -> 5.5V
+L2 -> GND
+C -> GND
+NO -> GPIO14